-Why You Should Buy an American-Made Mattress
+Why You Need to Buy an American-Made Mattress

 There's nothing inherently superior about American manufacturing, just as there's nothing inherently inferior about Chinese manufacturing.
 After all, some of the most popular products in the world are made in China, including the iPhone.

-Quality control matters
+- Quality control standards

-Ease of delivery
+- Ease of delivery

 Instead, we have over 145 fulfillment centers in America, meaning our American-made mattresses travel on average less than 100 miles from the factory to a customer's bedroom.
 This means we can provide accurate delivery estimates, with full control over the shipping process.